 - Conference: November 8-12, 2021

 Papers for the technical track must be submitted via the EasyChair conference system, written in English, and contain original material that has not been published or is currently undergoing review elsewhere.
 Papers should not exceed 8 double-column pages, including figures and references.
-Papers must use the new ACM article template.
+Papers must use the new ACM article template (when using the overleaf ACM template choose the sample-sigconf.tex file).
 Papers will be peer-reviewed by at least three experts from the technical program committee following a double-blind review process (i.e., the identity of the reviewer and the authors’ names and affiliations ared hidden, therefore, the submissions should be anonymised).
 The papers will be evaluated based on relevance, soundness, novelty, practical relevance and potential impact.
 Accepted papers will be listed on DBLP and published via the ACM Digital Library.
 Cases of plagiarism or multiple submissions will be subject to disciplinary action as per ACM rules and regulations.
 Selected papers might be invited to extend and improve their contributions to Special Issues under consideration.